 TGbe Editor: please add the following paragraph

 NOTE 4—An AP affiliated with an AP MLD provides TSF offset in the complete profile of a reported AP (see 9.4.2.312.2.4 (Link Info field of the Basic Multi-Link element)).
-A non-AP MLD can determine the TSF information of all the APs affiliated with an AP MLD when it receives a frame carrying TSF of any one AP affiliated with that AP MLD (also see 35.3.12.2 (Basic BSS operation)) and use that information to maintain TSF timer for each non-AP STA per 11.1.3 (Maintaining synchronization).
+A non-AP MLD can determine the TSF information of all the APs affiliated with an AP MLD when it receives a frame carrying TSF of any AP affiliated with that AP MLD (also see 35.3.12.2 (Basic BSS operation)) based on the received TSF offset in the complete profile of a reported AP (#19199) and use that information to maintain TSF timer for each non-AP STA per 11.1.3 (Maintaining synchronization).

 NOTE 5—All APs affiliated with an NSTR mobile AP MLD have the same TSF timer (see 35.3.19 (NSTR mobile AP MLD operation)).